 Somnath is well-connected with most cities in Gujarat.
 You can reach Somnath from the following cities with ease:

-The nearest airport to Somnath is Keshod that is at a distance of around 55 km.
+The nearest airport is Keshod which is at a distance of around 55 km.
 It has flights from most major cities in India.
 You can also book a Ahmedabad airport taxi to Somnath.

-For best offers and discounts from all the above mentioned cities and towns to Somnath, download the Savaari car Booking app.
+For best offers and discounts from all the above mentioned cities and towns, download the Savaari car Booking app.

 Best time to visit Somnath

-Being a coastal town, Somnath receives heavy rainfall and winds during the monsoon.
-Summers are particularly hot and humid with temperatures ranging from 24 to 41 degrees C. The best time to visit Somnath is during the winter months from October to March.
+Being a coastal town it receives heavy rainfall and winds during the monsoon.
+Summers are particularly hot and humid with temperatures ranging from 24 to 41 degrees C. The best time to visit is during the winter months from October to March.